HOW TO DRAIN THE SRINKLER SYSTEM BASEMENT PIPE

 Locate the Sprinkler Water Shutoff

-If it is a Ball Valve – Lever (See Photo)
+If it is a Ball Valve – Lever (See Photo Below)

-To operate a ball valve, turn the lever until it is perpendicular to the pipe.
-When the lever is perpendicular to the pipe, the valve is closed.
-Conversely, when the lever is parallel to the pipe, the valve is open.
+To close a ball valve, turn the lever until it is perpendicular to the pipe.
+This indicates the valve is fully shut.
+To open it, turn the lever so it is parallel with the pipe.

-If it is a Gate Valve – Circular (See Photo)
+If it is a Gate Valve – Circular (See Photo Below)

 Make Sure You Turned Off Only the Sprinkler Water